-(3) Loans, other credit accommodations, and/or guarantees granted for the purpose of providing (i) wholesale and retail loans to the agricultural sector and MSMEs; and/or (ii) rediscounting and guarantee facilities for loans granted to the said sector or enterprises;
+(3) Loans, other credit accommodations, and/or guarantees granted for the purpose of providing (i) wholesale and retail loans and/or (ii) rediscounting and guarantee facilities for loans granted to the said sector or enterprises;

 d.
 In view of the fiscal autonomy granted under R.A.
-No. 7653 and the independence prescribed under the Constitution, the BSP shall be considered an independent entity, hence, not a related interest of the Republic of the Philippines and/or its agencies/departments/bureaus.
-Loans, other credit accommodations and guarantees of the BSP shall be considered: (1) non-risk; and (2) not subject to any ceiling;
+No. 7653 and the independence prescribed under the Constitution, the Bangko Sentral shall be considered an independent entity, hence, not a related interest of the Republic of the Philippines and/or its agencies/departments/ bureaus.
+Loans, other credit accommodations and guarantees of the Bangko Sentral shall be considered: (1) non-risk; and (2) not subject to any ceiling;